Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

+From these protocols verifying upper bounds and lower bounds on the rank, we directly obtain one for the rank (\cref{pro:rank}).

-\begin{protocol} {\textsf{Rank}} \Public{$\matr{A}\in\pmatRing{m}{n}$, $\rho \in \NN$} \Certifies{$\rank(\matr{A}) \checkeq \rho$} \begin{protocolsteps} \step \subprotocol{Use \ranklb($\matr{A}, \rho$)} \step \subprotocol{Use \rankub($\matr{A}, \rho$)} \end{protocolsteps} \end{protocol}
+\begin{protocol} {\textsf{Rank}} \Public{$\matr{A}\in\pmatRing{m}{n}$, $\rho \in \NN$} \Certifies{$\rank(\matr{A}) = \rho$} \begin{protocolsteps} \step \subprotocol{Use \ranklb($\matr{A}, \rho$)} \step \subprotocol{Use \rankub($\matr{A}, \rho$)} \end{protocolsteps} \end{protocol}

-\begin{corollary} Let $r$ be the actual rank of $\matr{A}$. \Cref{pro:rank} is a probabilistically sound interactive protocol and is complete assuming $\#\fieldsubset \geq rd+1$ in its subprotocol.
-It requires $\oh{n}$ communication and Verifier cost $\oh{mnd}$.
-If $\rho$ is indeed the rank of $\matr{A}$, then there is a Las Vegas randomized algorithm for the Prover with expected cost $\softoh{mnr^{\omega-2}d}$.
+\begin{corollary} Let $r$ be the actual rank of $\matr{A}$. \Cref{pro:rank} is a probabilistically sound interactive protocol and is complete assuming $\#\fieldsubset \geq rd+1$ in its subprotocols.
+It requires $\oh{n}$ communication and has Verifier cost $\oh{mnd}$.
+If we indeed have $\rho=r$, then there is a Las Vegas randomized algorithm for the Prover with expected cost $\tsoh{mnr^{\omega-2} + mnd}$.
 Otherwise, the probability that the Verifier incorrectly accepts is at most $(rd+1)/\#\fieldsubset$. \end{corollary}